-Jen holds both Bachelor and Master of Fine Arts Degrees in Dance Choreography and Performance from the University of Maryland.
+Jen holds both a Bachelor of Arts and Master of Fine Arts Degree in Dance Choreography and Performance from the University of Maryland.
 She also holds her Certification as a Movement Analyst from the Laban/Bartenieff Institute of Movement Studies and is a Registered Somatic Movement Educator and Therapist through the International Somatic Movement Education and Therapy Association.
-She is currently completing her Certification as a Nutrition Coach through the National Association of Sports Medicine to more holistically support her students and clients.

-Jen has worked in higher education in various roles since 2012, serving as a guest artist, choreographer, lecturer, and adjunct faculty in programs ranging from Associates to Fine Arts Conservatories for both Dance and Theatre.
-She has also created and directed interdisciplinary programs for graduate students in the areas of Embodied Leadership and Communication in partnership with the Neuro and Cognitive Science Program at The University of Maryland and has contributed to developing related curriculum for The Laban/Bartenieff Institute of Movement Studies.
+Jen has worked in higher education in various roles since 2012, serving as guest artist, choreographer, lecturer, and adjunct faculty in programs ranging from Associates to Fine Arts Conservatories for both Dance and Theatre.
+She is currently the Assistant Director of the Interdisciplinary Master of Fine Arts Program and Assistant Professor of Dance at Wilson College in Chambersburg, Pennsylvania.
+Previously, she was a lecturer in the BFA Dance Program at the Peabody Conservatory of the Johns Hopkins University, where she also served as a contributor and producer of several interdisciplinary initiatives at the intersection of performing arts and health.
+She has also taught in the undergraduate Dance Program at the University of Maryland, where she concurrently co-created and co-directed the DeLeComm embodied leadership and communication program for PhD students as an interdisciplinary partnership with the Neuro and Cognitive Science Program.
+Jen has contributed to developing related curriculum for The Laban/Bartenieff Institute of Movement Studies.

-Additionally, Jen has taught in the private sector for over 20 years and has served as a master dance/movement educator at a variety of schools, festivals, and conferences including The Maryland State Dance Festival and The American College Dance Association Mid-Atlantic Conference.
-She has also choreographed recognized and awarded theatrical and commercial work for regional dance and theatre companies, studios, and schools, and has performed and presented both commercial and concert work for more than 15 years, including performances at The Clarice Smith Performing Arts Center, Joe’s Movement Emporium, the Metlife Stadium (televised on CBS), and The Kennedy Center.
-Further, Jen currently serves as the President of the Maryland Council for Dance.
+Jen has taught in the private sector for over 20 years, 13 of those as the founding owner and director of Project C Studios, a private dance school and performance space, which she sold in 2019.
+There she built a highly respected national standards-based dance program with an accomplished and diverse faculty, focused on cultivating the unique artistic perspectives and voices of each individual student and developing community engagement through arts education and performance.
+Additionally, Jen has served as a master educator at a variety of schools, festivals, and conferences, including The Maryland State Dance Festival and The American College Dance Association Mid-Atlantic Conference.
+She has also choreographed recognized and awarded theatrical and commercial work for regional dance and theatre companies, studios, and schools, and has coached and mentored title-winning competitive dancers.
+Jen has performed and presented both commercial and concert work regionally for over 15 years, including performances at The Clarice Smith Performing Arts Center, Joe’s Movement Emporium, the Metlife Stadium (televised on CBS), and The Kennedy Center.
+Further, Jen served for two terms as the President of the Maryland Council for Dance.

-Jen’s work and research interests span the range of what it means to be in movement – from anatomical to abstract, from functional to expressive, from communication to performance, from educator to artist, from personal to global.
-She believes that conscious embodiment and awareness is the key to unlocking potential and finding personal fulfillment.
-She also believes that understanding and compassion for each other can only be found by first cultivating understanding and compassion for yourself.
+Jen’s work and research interests span the range of what it means to be embodied and in movement – from anatomical to abstract, functional to expressive/communicative, self to other, personal to universal – and, ultimately, the nature of the relationships these tensions create.
+She believes that embodied awareness is the key to unlocking potential, personal agency, and fulfillment, and creates the vital foundation upon which empathy, understanding, and connection are built.